The Power of Credit Cards4 min read

-Credit card is a powerful financial tool that allow a person to make smart financial decisions.
+Credit card is a powerful financial tool that allows a person to make smart financial decisions.
 By acting as a tool that allows a person to borrow money from the bank at a point of purchase, credit cards can mean both convenience of making cashless transactions.
 However, there’s more to credit cards than having the ability to swipe off payments easily.
 To understand the power of credit cards and how you can use them to your advantage, here are a few things you will help you decide whether or not to apply for credit card.

-Credit card issuers come up with different promotions to entice people to finally get credit card.
+Credit card issuers come up with different promotions to entice people to finally get a credit card.
 The most common way banks lure people is the signup bonus.
-Usually, credit card signup bonuses can be one of the following: cashback on first few purchases, multiplied rewards points in credit card for the first month, and other promos that can convince potential cardholders to apply for a credit card.
+Usually, credit card signup bonuses can be one of the following: cashback on first few purchases, multiplied rewards points in the credit card for the first month, and other promos that can convince potential cardholders to apply for a credit card.

 Some credit cards give back a small percentage of the amount they previously purchased, usually transferred in a tied savings account.
 Also known as cashback or rebates, there are credit cards that offer cashback as much as 3% for all purchases.
 Meanwhile, there are specialty credit cards that offer rebates on particular purchases such as gas, grocery, or clothes.